Home » Can Muslims Celebrate Halloween Or Is It Haram?

 Is it a sin to celebrate Halloween?

 Yes, Islam generally considers celebrating Halloween a sin because Halloween has pagan origins and involves practices that do not align with Islamic beliefs and teachings.
-Muslims are encouraged to avoid taking part in activities with non-Islamic spiritual connotations or behaviors that contradict their faith.

 Related Post